B271556/CellSize_Project/README.md

   *Nature* **642**(8068): 796–804.
 (PMID: 40240607)
 4. **Huber, A. et al. (2011).** Sch9 regulates ribosome biogenesis via Stb3, Dot6 and Tod6 and the histone deacetylase complex RPD3L.
   *EMBO Journal* **30**(15): 3052–3064.
 (PMID: 21730963)

-> The data contain only _S. cerevisiae_ data; the data contain no human or otherwise sensitive information.

 ---